 Bureau of Vocational Rehabilitation

-The Bureau of Vocational Rehabilitation assists eligible New Hampshire citizens with disabilities secure suitable employment and financial and personal independence by providing rehabilitation services.
+The Bureau of Vocational Rehabilitation assists eligible New Hampshire citizens with disabilities to secure suitable competitive integrated employment and financial and personal independence by providing rehabilitation services.

 - Toolkit for our customers